aditisadwelkarucsd/cse15l-lab-reports/lab5report.md

 ---

 ### _Teaching Assistant_
-Ah, I see the issue!
-You're moving an extra index and swapping the middle elements in your array twice.
-And you only see the issue with even length arrays since the element is swapped with itself in odd length arrays.
-Try changing the condition in your while loop to this so that you avoid making the last unnecessary swap: `i < arr.length/2`
+Look closely at the while loop's execution.
+Run through the loop with the array in the second test: `{1, 3, 5, 7, 9, 11}`, how many swaps are you making?
+What is your array every step of the way?

 ---

 ### _Anonymous_
-This worked!
+Oh I see, the issue!
+I was moving an extra index and swapping the middle elements in my array twice.
+And I only see the issue with even length arrays since the element is swapped with itself in odd length arrays.
 Thanks for your help, both tests pass now!
 ![Image](test-success.png)

 * Part 2